Comurule/fixbot/README.md

 cd fixbot
 ```

-* Create .env file for environmental variables in your root directory like the __.env.sample__ file and provide the keys
+* Create .env file for environmental variables in your root directory like the __.env.sample__ file and provide the mongo database uri

 * Install all dependencies using this command(in your Command Line)
 ```